-We will brief you about your sightseeing tour in Kathmandu and trekking and we will be giving you information files, and importantly introduced your tour/trekking guide.
+Sightseeing Tour: We will brief you about your sightseeing tour in Kathmandu and trekking and we will be giving you information files, and importantly introducing your tour/trekking guide.

 You can adopt different measures to avoid altitude sickness like a walk at a slow and steady pace, avoiding smoking, and stopping at different stations to acclimatize.
 Before beginning your trek, make sure you have a first aid kit with ibuprofen or paracetamol and Diamox.
 If anyone falls victim to altitude sickness, it is necessary to inform the trip leader and descend to a lower altitude.
 In extreme cases, it might also be necessary to perform Heli rescue and emergency evacuations.

-Accidents can happen anywhere so, it is recommended for all the tourists to get travel insurance before visiting Nepal.
+Travel Insurance: Accidents can happen anywhere so, it is recommended that all tourists get travel insurance before visiting Nepal.
 Depending upon the insurance policy and the company, the insurance will look after tragic like theft, loss or accidental damage of gears and other belongings, baggage, and medical emergencies.
 Likewise, the insurance should also include helicopter evacuation and any kinds of mishaps that might occur during adventure sporting like bungee jumping, rafting, and zip-lining.
-No one is capable of foreseeing the accidents, but each individual can buy themselves an insurance policy to lessen the effects of the accident.
+No one is capable of foreseeing accidents, but each individual can buy an insurance policy to lessen the effects of the accident.

 • Please do walk in the group so that you can help each other